DevTeam/Pure.DI/readme/task.md

 [![CSharp](https://img.shields.io/badge/C%23-code-blue.svg)](../tests/Pure.DI.UsageTests/BaseClassLibrary/TaskScenario.cs)

 By default, tasks are started automatically when they are injected.
-The composition root property is automatically transformed into a method with a parameter of type <c>CancellationToken</c>.
+It is recommended to use an argument of type <c>CancellationToken</c> to the composition root to be able to cancel the execution of a task.
+In this case, the composition root property is automatically converted to a method with a parameter of type <c>CancellationToken</c>.
 To start a task, an instance of type <c>TaskFactory<T></c> is used, with default settings:

+- CancellationToken.None
 - TaskScheduler.Default
 - TaskCreationOptions.None
 - TaskContinuationOptions.None